-The Kruger needs no introduction and offers some of the best big five game viewing.
-The Sabi Sands, adjacent to Kruger, has earned its mark as one of the most leopard dense areas in the world and visitors are treated to incredible sightings of these elusive spotted cats time and time again.
-Of course, we can never guarantee what you will see as the animals are wild and roam freeling with there movements dicated by food supply and water.
+The Kruger needs no introduction and undoubtedly, offers some of the best big five game viewing.
+The Sabi Sands, adjacent to Certainly Kruger, has earned its mark as one of the most leopard dense areas in the world.
+As a matter of fact, visitors are treated to incredible sightings of these elusive spotted cats time and time again.
+Of course, we can never guarantee what you will see as the animals are wild and roam freely with their movements dictated by food supply and water.

 The areas of Madikwe and the Waterberg as well as the Eastern Cape are popular with families and offer some great malaria free, big five safari experiences.
 Kwa-Zulu Natal also has some great reserves and is classified as a low risk malaria area and many are not far from the coast, making it easy to enjoy a ‘safari & beach’ holiday without the hassle of internal flights.

-A common question we are asked is ‘how much time must we spend on safari?’ – and our advice is usually that two nights is enough to get a feel of what a safari is all about and you should be able to have had a reasonable amount of time to see all the animals.
-A two night stay means you get a total of four game drives.
-However, Anthea always recommends three nights to be the ideal balance between seeing the animals and being able to get in some relaxation as well.
-Some clients also like to mix up their safari lodges and stay in two different areas of a reserve, or experience two different areas.
+A common question we are asked is ‘how much time must we spend on a South Africa safari?’ – thereupon our advice is usually that two nights is enough to get a feel of what a safari is all about.
+In general you should be able to have had a reasonable amount of time to see all the animals.
+Basically, a two-night stay means you get a total of four game drives.
+However, I always recommends three nights to be the ideal balance between seeing the animals and being able to get in some relaxation as well.
+From time to time, clients also like to mix up their safari lodges.
+This means that they stay in two different areas of a reserve, or experience two different areas.
 This is all possible and we would love to help you with creating the perfect balance on your safari holiday.

 We have included below a small selection of safari itineraries and lodges that are popular with our clients – and we have plenty more up our sleeves!
 Have a browse, and then we encourage you to give us a call on UK 020 7112 0019 or email Daphne for some more inspiration of how best to use your time.